 Option 2: In-company course, fully in-class or blended

 Transfer Pricing & Intangibles – one of the most important areas of Transfer Pricing today!

 With the shift towards a more knowledge-based and service-oriented economy, intangible assets such as trademarks, brands, patents, know-how and technology, account for an increasing part of the business value.
 The accurate and complete taxation and valuation of Intellectual Property (IP) and other intangible assets is therefore essential.

-Transfer Pricing & Intangibles – a continuing battlefield
+Transfer Pricing & Intangibles – what will you learn?

 The Transfer Pricing & Intangibles course is only available in English.

 It should be noted that the course on Transfer Pricing & Intangibles may qualify for CPE credits, pursuant to the rules of a number of professional associations.
 Participants are encouraged to check with their professional association to determine eligibility in this respect.

 The distance/online learning course on Transfer Pricing & Intangibles consists of 7 lessons, each of which will require an average of 4 hours of self-study.

 The course on Transfer Pricing & Intangibles is written on a higher educational level.